Hvar Island Dalmatia, Croatia Travel Guide

 Shuttle buses are a popular and efficient option for airport to ferry port transfer.

-Ferry tickets, especially catamarans, sell out quickly in peak season.
-Book online well in advance.
+Tickets for the ferry, especially catamarans, sell out quickly in peak season.
+Make a booking online well in advance.

-For greater flexibility on Hvar, renting a car or scooter is a good regard for exploring beyond main towns.
+For greater flexibility on Hvar, renting an automobile or scooter is a good regard for exploring beyond main towns.

-Driving occurs on the right side of the road.
+Driving occurs on the right-hand side of the road.
 Roads are generally well-maintained.

 While Hvar has no train connections, Croatia's excellent long-distance bus network offers connections to Divide from various mainland cities.
 This method has a budget-friendly way to reach the ferry gateway.